 Lastly on this list is the Creality LD002R, which is another LCD printing with outstanding printing resolution.
 This printer offers so many features that you only see in more high-end 3D printers, making it worth a lot more than what you’ll pay.

 First of all, the Creality LD002R is an LCD SLA printer, which means it uses UV light to cure the resin.
-Also, it features anti-aliasing that leaves your printed output with a smooth finish without any lines.
+Also, this 3d printer features anti-aliasing that leaves your printed output with a smooth finish without any lines.

 If you often struggle with leveling your 3D printer, the Creality LD00R eliminates this issue.
 It’s so easy to level and requires minimal effort to adjust.
 Besides, it arrives fully assembled, so you can get to printing just minutes after getting it out of the box.

-Lastly, it features a 3.5-inch touchscreen that you can use to navigate the controls easily, and I find it quite user-friendly.
+Lastly, this cheap 3d printer features a 3.5-inch touchscreen that you can use to navigate the controls easily, and I find it quite user-friendly.

 - Easy to set up, use, and level